DavidGathimbaM/Energy-Access-and-Electrification-planning-in-Kenya/README.md

 **Classification and clustering algorithms** were applied to identify areas with sparse grid infrastructure and high population density, to highlight regions where wind farms and wind microgrids could be feasible solutions.

-**Findings:**

-The machine learning analysis identified regions suitable for microgrids to be relatively densely populated, with an average of approximately 95.19 people per square kilometer.
-These areas also experience slightly stronger wind conditions, with an average speed of 6.14 m/s at 100 meters above ground level, making them well-suited for wind farms and microgrid installations.

-Grid infrastructures in these regions were found to be significantly limited.
-Given the region's population density, there is clearly a higher demand for electricity but limited transmission capacity.

-Approximately 50% of the population lives below the $2.15 poverty line, highlighting the high likelihood of rural-to-urban migration and the urgent need for economic empowerment.

 ### Business Understanding
 This project addresses the pressing issue of low electricity access rates in Kenya, where approximately 25% of the population lacks reliable electricity.